 Healthcare automation helps hospitals, clinics, and other medical institutions to make the process of managing healthcare information smooth, legally compliant, and error-free.
 Statista indicates that in 2020, 90% of large healthcare organizations developed an AI and/or automation strategy, while 34% of medical institutions already had healthcare automation solutions in place. airSlate helped T2 Biosystems streamline, accelerate, and secure their patient intake procedure. airSlate’s flexible no-code automation and integration with Salesforce enabled T2 Biosystems to easily share forms with end-users and secure partially completed information for future use.

 The flexibility of airSlate allowed us to design a workflow that works for us.
 The automation built into airSlate helped us remove many manual steps in our old process.

 - Employee onboarding

 Over 50% of standard HR processes can be automated using RPA solutions, according to Deloitte. airSlate can be used to automate repetitive HR tasks, such as employee on/offboarding, attendance tracking, data management, HR analytics, and more.
-You can learn how to configure your onboarding workflow in airSlate, or use a pre-configured Employee Onboarding Process Flow to automatically collect new employee information for future use.
+You can learn how to configure your onboarding workflow in airSlate, or use a pre-configured Employee Onboarding Process Flow Template to automatically collect new employee information for future use.

 - Price quoting

 About one-third of processes in the sales industry, including lead identification, sales strategy and planning, configuration, price and quotation (CPQ), can be automated.
-According to Aberdeen’s report, CPQ-enabled sales reps require 27% less time which equals about 3.6 hours to produce a typical quote or proposal than those not using CPQ. airSlate allows for automating the most common sales processes with its pre-configured Sales Invoice Process Flow and Sales Quotation Flow.
+According to Aberdeen’s report, CPQ-enabled sales reps require 27% less time which equals about 3.6 hours to produce a typical quote or proposal than those not using CPQ. airSlate allows for automating the most common sales processes with its pre-configured Sales Invoice Process Flow Template and Sales Quotation Flow Template.